 Take, for example, the definition of the indecent portrayal of women in section 2(c) of the 1986 Indecent Representation of Women (Prohibition) Act: “Indecent portrayal of women” is defined as “the depiction in any manner of a woman's figure, shape, or body, or any portion thereof in such a way as to have the effect of being indecent, disparaging to, or demeaning women, or is likely to deprave, corrupt, or harm public decency or morals.”

-Could showing menstrual blood in such advertising be regarded to harm public decency or morals, resulting in the punishment due to such an imprecise and regressive definition?
+Could showing menstrual blood in such advertising be regarded to harm public decency or morals, resulting in the punishment as someone in the society defines it to be imprecise and regressive?

 Bodyform's commercial, titled "Blood Normal," not only normalized portraying blood as red but also featured men buying pads, women pulling them out, asking for one in a group, or sharing one in the classroom to someone in need without guilt or inhibitions.

 It brilliantly depicts the frustration, despair, and mood swings that women experience during their periods while also touching on the problem of period leave and working from home, which goes beyond the romanticization of period pain.
 The commercial concludes with the phrase, "Periods are naturally displaying them should be too."

 Similarly, a Thinx period underwear commercial imagines a society where males have periods as well, were bleeding, begging for tampons from a coworker, or just dumping their pads out of your school locker are all acceptable.

 It also discusses receiving your first period, how to notify your spouse you are on your period, and concludes with the notion that if we all had periods, we would be more comfortable with them.